Ric Grenell won't rule out run for California governor amid Newsom recall, says GOP can win

 A source familiar confirmed to Fox News that Grenell will discuss a potential run for California governor with former President Donald Trump on Saturday night.
 Politico first reported that the two would be dining together.

-Grenell in his CPAC speech appeared to hint that he may run for governor of California if the effort to get a recall election against Gov. Gavin Newsom is successful.
+Grenell in his CPAC speech appeared to hint that he may run for governor of California if the effort to get a recall election against Newsom is successful.

+DONALD TRUMP JR. SLAMS 'BLINDLY' SUPPORTING GOP INCUMBENTS, SAYS 'THERE'S PLENTY' OF GOP SENATORS TO PRIMARY

 "In my three decades in American politics, I have never seen a better case for a recall than there is right now in California," Grenell said.
 "And of course if a public official is still failing to deliver on their promises.
 And if you can't limit their term or recall them in time.
 There's always one other option.
 You can run against them yourself."